YassineGallaoui/YassineGallaoui/README.md

 ## Hi there 👋

-Hi there, I'm Yassine 👋🏻

-I'm a Web and Mobile Developer just graduated at University of Milan in december 2020.
+I'm Yassine, a Web and Mobile Developer just graduated at University of Milan in december 2020.

-Currently I'm more skilled as a Frontend Dev but I'm trying to improve also the Backend part as well.
+Currently I'm more skilled as a Frontend Dev but I'm trying to improve also the Backend side as well.

 ### My Values